 Yes, the syringe pump needs to be stopped and the gas sampling line disconnected.
-First disconnect the Sedaconda ACD from the Y-piece and then from the ET-tube.
-It is vitally important to disconnect or stop the gas monitor as it draws between 50-200 ml/min of gas.
-When reconnecting the patient please follow the Instructions for Use.
+Disconnect the Sedaconda ACD from the Y-piece first and then from the ET-tube.
+It is extremely important that the gas monitor is stopped or disconnected, since it draws 50-200 ml/min of gas.
+To reconnect the patient to the Sedaconda ACD, please follow the Instructions for Use.

 What is a MAC and Fet% value?+

 The minimal alveolar concentration (MAC) is the alveolar concentration of an inhaled anaesthetic at one atmosphere that prevents skeletal muscle movement in response to a noxious stimulus in 50% of patients.
 MAC represents a relative measure of the level of anaesthesia.
-It can be used to compare inhaled anaesthetics and is a useful index of anaesthetic potency.
-MAC also corresponds to Fet% and viceversa.
+It is a useful index of anaesthetic potency and can be used to compare inhaled anaesthetics.
+MAC corresponds to FET%, which is the end expiratory concentration of anaesthetic gases.

 What type of gas sampling line can be used?+